portapps/qbittorrent-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with qBittorrent, or any of its subsidiaries or its affiliates.
-The official qBittorrent website can be found at https://www.qbittorrent.org/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with qBittorrent™, or any of its subsidiaries or its affiliates.

+The official qBittorrent™ website can be found at https://www.qbittorrent.org/.

-The name qBittorrent® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name qBittorrent™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-qBittorrent portable app made with 🚀 [Portapps](https://portapps.io).<br />
+qBittorrent™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/qbittorrent-portable/

 ## How can I help ?